 How did this major life change happen?

 In 2013, we took a 16-day, 225-mile rafting trip on the Colorado River through Grand Canyon.
 On that trip, we had enough room to realize we were blissfully happy floating down that river, carrying minimal belongings, eating simply, and sleeping outside under the stars each night.
-We were blissfully happy with ourselves and with each other.
+We were very content with our surrounding and being with each other.

 How about YOU?